NicoloTartaggia/NicoloTartaggia/README.md

 ## Hi there, nice to meet you 👋

-I'm Nicolò Tartaggia and I'm a back-end software engineer.
+I'm Nicolò Tartaggia and I'm a software engineer.

 ### 💻 Experience
 - Currently working at Esosphera (part of Covisian group).